LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/dynamic_1.rst

 .. warning::

-   Some backend Prolog compilers declare ``dynamic`` as an operator for a lighter syntax.
-But this makes the code non-portable and is a practice best avoided.
+   Some backend Prolog compilers declare the atom ``dynamic`` as an operator for a lighter syntax.
+But this makes the code non-portable and is therefore a practice best avoided.

 Template and modes
 ------------------